kevald1963/milestone-1-twptug-redesign/README.md

 b)	The existing site, though outdated and clunky, is still functioning and its content is still being regularly updated.
 c)	The amount of development work involved for the front-end is too much for me to complete in a reasonable timescale.

-Minimum pages/modals to implement and add styled content to:
+Pages/modals to implement and add styled content to:

+Home
-Home (News will be a feature on the Home page not a separate page) Local Groups (5 in total i.e. Newcastle, Gateshead, North Tyneside, South Tyneside, Sunderland) About Us (existing Partners page info will be merged with this page) Email acknowledgement
+Local Groups (5 in total i.e. Newcastle, Gateshead, North Tyneside, South Tyneside, Sunderland) About Us (existing Partners page info will be merged with this page) Email acknowledgement
 Under construction
 Modal email form
-Modal video
+Modal video (launched from News panel)
+Modal audio (launched from News panel)

-Pages to be displayed as Under construction:
+Pages to be displayed as Under Construction:

 Re-regulation
 Hospital Buses